-The Graduate Dean appoints a Doctoral Thesis Committee whose members have been recommended by the student's doctoral degree program.
-Students should have a thesis committee appointed by the end of their second semester.
+The Graduate Dean will approve a Doctoral Thesis Committee whose members have been recommended by the student, the student's faculty advisor, the student's department head and whose members meet the minimum requirements listed below.
+Students should have a thesis committee approved by the end of their second year of study.
 This Committee must have a minimum of four voting members that fulfill the following criteria:

 - The Committee must include an advisor who meets the qualifications defined above.
-If two advisors are appointed, both shall be voting members of the Committee. - The Committee must have at least two voting members knowledgeable in the technical areas of the thesis in addition to the advisor(s) and who are full-time permanent members of the CSM graduate faculty. - 3.
-The fourth, required member of the Committee must be a full-time permanent CSM graduate faculty member, may not be an advisor, co-advisor, or minor representative, and must be from outside of the student's doctoral degree program, home department and minor program area(s) if appropriate.
-This committee member acts as Thesis Committee Chairperson. - 4.
+If two advisors are appointed, both shall be voting members of the Committee. - The Committee must have at least two voting members knowledgeable in the technical areas of the thesis in addition to the advisor(s) and who are designated as Mines graduate faculty.

+- 3. The fourth, required member of the Committee must be designated as a Mines graduate faculty member, may not be an advisor, coadvisor, or minor representative, and must be from outside of the student's doctoral degree program, home department and minor program area(s) if appropriate.
+This committee member acts as Thesis Committee Chairperson. - If a thesis co-advisor is assigned, an additional member, Mines faculty or off campus member, must be added to the committee.
+Coadvisors must be voting members of the committee. - 5.
 If a minor field is designated, an additional committee member must be included who is an expert in that field.
-Minor representatives must be full-time permanent members of the CSM graduate faculty who are participating members of the minor program area.
-If multiple minor programs are pursued, each must have a committee representative as defined above. - 5.
+Minor representatives must be designated as Mines graduate faculty members who are participating faculty in the minor program area.
+If multiple minor programs are pursued, each must have a committee representative as defined above. - 6.
 Off-campus representatives may serve as additional committee members.
 If off-campus members are nominated for voting status, the committee request form must include a brief resume of their education and/or experience that demonstrates their competence to judge the quality and validity of the thesis.
 Such members also must agree to assume the same responsibilities expected of oncampus Committee members including, but not limited to, attendance at Committee meetings, review of thesis proposals and drafts, and participation in oral examinations and defense.